 Gathering Leads

-Create and optimize your sales funnel to bring in a steady stream of new leads by:
+Create and optimize your sales forecasting funnel to establish a consistent flow of qualified leads by:

 Measuring the Sales Cycle